Closure Expressions #

 return output;

-• Syntax: This is one of the main reasons why Swift code looks “cleaner.”
-When reading Swift UI (SwiftUI) or configuration code, C# developers will encounter a large number of Trailing Closures and need to get used to this “function call looking like a block definition” style.
+- Syntax: This is one of the main reasons Swift code looks “cleaner.”
+When reading Swift UI (SwiftUI) or configuration code, C# developers will encounter a lot of Trailing Closures and need to get used to this style where “function calls look like block definitions.”

-• Explanation: Closures can “capture” constants or variables from their defining scope.
-Even if the scope defining these variables has ended, the closure can still reference and modify these values.
+- Concept Explanation: Closures can “capture” constants and variables from their surrounding context.
+Even if the original scope that defined these constants and variables no longer exists, the closure can still refer to and modify their values.
 Swift closures are Reference Types.
 When you assign a closure to a variable, you are assigning a reference.

 func makeIncrementer(forIncrement amount: Int) -> () -> Int {